RTMecha/BetterLegacy/snapshots.md

-﻿# 1.7.0-pre.1 > [Apr ??, 2025]
+﻿# 1.7.0-pre.1 > [Mar 31, 2025]
+New changelog format!

 ## Features
 ## Story
-- Every story level now has a pre-cutscene, post-cutscene, a staff log and PA chat menus.
+- Most story levels now have a pre-cutscene, post-cutscene, a staff log and PA chat menus, however most of the new stuff remains very unfinished.
 Getting really close to the finish line, hopefully.

 ### Configs
 - Custom configs can kinda be registered now.